hkair/Basketball-Action-Recognition/README.md

 ![alt text](https://raw.githubusercontent.com/simonefrancia/SpaceJam/master/.github/histogram.png)

 ### Augmentations
 After reading the thesis [Classificazione di Azioni Cestistiche mediante Tecniche di Deep Learning](https://www.researchgate.net/publication/330534530_Classificazione_di_Azioni_Cestistiche_mediante_Tecniche_di_Deep_Learning), (Written by Simone Francia) it was determined that the poorest classes with examples less than 2000 were augmented.
 Dribble, Ball in Hand, Pass, Block, Pick and Shoot were among the classes that was augmented.
 Augmentations are applied by running the script [augment_videos.py](https://github.com/hkair/Basketball-Action-Recognition/blob/master/augment_videos.py) and saved in a given output directory.
-Translation and Rotation were the only augmentations applied to the classes.
+Translation and Rotation were the only augmentations applied to the mentioned classes.

 #### Rotate
 ![rotate](examples/0000000_flipped_rotate_330.gif)